 As your student continues to be involved, we invite you to do the same!
 Volunteer as a Parent Ambassador at events on campus and in your home area.
 The Office of Parent and Family Programs provides a range of volunteer activities that will help connect you with fellow Aggie Parents, faculty and alumni throughout the school year.
 Consider applying to become a member of the UC Davis Parent and Family Council.
 The Council provides a network of parent and family volunteers committed to improving the quality of the university experience for all UC Davis families.
 Council members help guide the department of Parent and Family Program’s efforts with regard to communication, engagement and enrichment programs for UC Davis Families.
 Council members participate in two in-person meetings per year and may work remotely to promote additional committee efforts.
 Council members are encouraged to make an annual gift to UC Davis.
 Applications are accepted in December and January of each year.

-Spend time on campus with your student and enjoy an eventful and memorable fall weekend.
-Be a student for a day by participating in a morning of specially selected faculty presentations followed by a traditional college football game.
+Spend time virtually and on campus with your student and enjoy an eventful and memorable fall weekend.
+Enjoy a traditional college football game on Saturday October 16th.

-Student Send Off Receptions – Hosted in late August and early September
+Aggie Family Welcome Receptions – Hosted virtually in late August and early September

-Student Send Off events are hosted at various locations by parents, alumni and friends of the university.
-These summer gatherings are held in California, across the country and around the world.
+Family Welcome events are hosted virtually by parents, alumni and friends of the university.
 Join or host an event in your area to tell incoming students and their families about your UC Davis experience!
-Consider being an event host (you choose the date, time, location and size of the gathering) and learn more by sending an email to email@example.com.
+Consider being an event host and learn more by sending an email to email@example.com.

 Visit parents.ucdavis.edu or contact the Office of Parent and Family Programs to learn more about how you can get involved.